 Future Electronics Supports Roger Neilson Children's Hospice Through Build Hope Together Foundation

+Future Electronics' Build Hope Together foundation made a charitable contribution to Roger Neilson Children's Hospice, supporting the organization's mission to provide compassionate palliative and grief care for children, youth, and families.

-(MENAFN- ForPressRelease) Montreal, Quebec (forpressrelease ) November 14, 2025: Future Electronics, a global leader in electronics distribution, continued its commitment to giving back through its Build Hope Together foundation with a recent donation to Roger Neilson Children's Hospice, a specialized facility offering comprehensive pediatric palliative and grief care to children and their families.
+Montreal, Quebec - November 14, 2025 - Future Electronics, a global leader in electronics distribution, continued its commitment to giving back through its Build Hope Together foundation with a recent donation to Roger Neilson Children's Hospice, a specialized facility offering comprehensive pediatric palliative and grief care to children and their families.

 Located in Ottawa, Roger Neilson Children's Hospice provides essential support services including respite care, symptom management, end-of-life care, grief counseling, memory-making, and sibling support.
 Its mission is simple yet profound: to enrich the quality of every life - no matter how short.